 Heart Face Shape

-Those with a heart-shaped face have a pointed chin with a wider forehead.
-Some people may have a widow’s peak at the hairline, however, you can still have a heart-shaped face without one.
+Women with a heart-shaped face have a pointed chin with a wider forehead.
+Some women may have a widow’s peak at the hairline, however, you can still have a heart-shaped face without one.
 Think of an inverted triangle if the heart isn’t an exact match.

 Best Hairstyles for Heart Face Shapes: